Kami/node-traceroute/README.md

 # Node.js Traceroute

-Node.js wrapper for GNU `traceroute` command.
+Node.js wrapper for the GNU `traceroute` command.

 This is a port of the [Luvit library](https://github.com/Kami/luvit-traceroute) to Node.js.